What Is Piston Slap? Here’s What It Is And If You Should Worry

 mechanic fixing or rebuilding engine

-This isn’t quite the correct question to ask.
+This isn’t quite the right question to ask.
 Yes, piston slap will damage your engine since everything will be wearing down much faster and thrown out of balance.

 However, in reality, piston slap is engine damage.
-It won’t just lead to issues – it is a problem.
-At the very least, it’s an initial symptom of more to come.
+It won’t just lead to issues – it is a trouble.
+At the very least, it’s an early symptom of more to come.

-While the piston slap sound isn’t very nice, you could choose to live with it for a while.
+While the piston slap sound isn’t very pleasant, you could choose to live with it for a while.
 However, know that by doing so, there may be no way to save your engine should you want to in the future.
-It’s better to make the decision now rather than put it off.
+It’s better to make the choice now rather than postpone it.

 Is Fixing Piston Slap Worth It?